Please share & link to this page if you find the following resources useful.

 The National Bullying Helpline

 Help and advice for people who are being bullied.
+This page of their website offers advice to employees about bullying in the workplace.

 Effects of bullying on the organisation